aminch/bmc64-pcb/README.md

 ### Alternative software

-With the release of v2.0.5, it's now possible to use a Pi 4 or Pi 5 (recommended).
+With the release of v2.0.5, it's now possible to use a [Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) or [Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) (recommended).

-Note: BMC64 **IS NOT COMPATIBLE** with Pi 4 or Pi 5!!!
+Note: BMC64 **IS NOT COMPATIBLE** with Pi 4B or Pi 5!!!

-If you use a Pi 4 or Pi 5 you need to run Pi OS then install emulators on PiOS and configure them up to use the GPIO joystick ports.
+If you use a Pi 4B or Pi 5 you need to run Pi OS then install emulators on PiOS and configure them up to use the GPIO joystick ports.
 To make this easy you can use [8 bit pc Pi compile](https://github.com/aminch/8-bit-pc-pi-compile), a repository that contains scripts to install Vice and Atari800 emulators onto PiOS Lite.
 It also includes a menu and configuration to support the bcm-pcb.

 C64P also includes a Vice mode to work with an original C64 keyboard.
 You need to press `RUN/STOP + F5` on first launch.
 (For details see: [C64P Readme](https://github.com/aminch/c64p))